OpenNebula/website/README.md

 # OpenNebula 7.0 Documentation

-This is the official repository of OpenNebula's Documentation, currently in development.
+This is the official repository of OpenNebula's technical documentation.
 This documentation is live at:
 [http://docs.opennebula.io/7.0](http://docs.opennebula.io/7.0).

 You are encouraged to fork this repo and send us pull requests!